TSummersLab/SMART_matlab/README.md

   * Calibration board:
     * To calibrate the camera a non-square checkerboard patter is required
   * Sphero robots:
-    * The platform uses the Matlab Sphero Connectivity Package to communicate with the Sphero robots.
+    * The platform uses the MATLAB Sphero Connectivity Package to communicate with the Sphero robots.
 However, it cannot support Spheros with BLE (Bluetooth Low Energy) technology.
 Thus, the platform can only support the following robots:
       * Sphero SPRK robots (discontinued)
       * Sphero 2.0 robots (used to test this package)
   * Bluetooth dongle:
     * If the computer is not equipped with a Bluetooth module, a Bluetooth dongle is required.
-Older machines may also benefit from a new and faster Bluetooth dongle. **provide link**
+Older machines may also benefit from a new and faster Bluetooth dongle.
+An example is the [SMK Nano USB Dongle with LE+EDR](https://www.frys.com/product/7299223?site=sr:SEARCH:MAIN_RSLT_PG)
   * Black cloth:
     * The platform uses color based detection to recognize the Spheros.
 It is preferred to have a black or dark background to avoid false positives.
 We chose to place a piece of black cloth in the camera's field of view to control the environment background.